mail4hafij/node-mongo-app/README.md

 # node-mongo-app
 A very basic node web app that uses mongoDb.
-This example demonstrate a fully functional MVC driven solution.
+This example demonstrates a fully functional MVC driven solution.

 ## Local setup
 1. Install all the node packages.